The Analyzer service is responsible for analyzing collected data. It has

 then the optimum settings will most likely be something similar to:

-Python multiprocessing is not very efficient if it is not need, in fact the overall overhead of the spawned processes ends up greater than the overhead of processing with a single process.
+Python multiprocessing is not very efficient if it is not needed, in fact the overall overhead of the spawned processes ends up greater than the overhead of processing with a single process.

 Skyline Analyzer was designed to handle a very large number of metrics, for which picking models by hand would prove infeasible.
 As such, Skyline Analyzer relies upon the consensus of an ensemble of a few different algorithms.
 If the majority of algorithms agree that any given metric is anomalous, the metric will be classified as anomalous.
 It may then be surfaced to the Webapp or pushed to Mirage, if Mirage is enabled and configured for the namespace of the anomalous metric.